 4.1.1 Product Backlog

-The Product backlog is a prioritized list of work for the development team, containing short descriptions of the functionality that will be expected throughout the project.
-Our requirements obtained from the client provide the foundation for our current product backlog.
+The Product backlog is a prioritized list of work for the development team, containing short descriptions of the functionality that will be expected throughout the project. (see appendix ?? for the product backlog list( Our requirements obtained from the client provide the foundation for our current product backlog.
 The user story map then arranges user stories from the product backlog into a useful model to help understand the functionality of the system, identify holes and omissions in your backlog, and effectively plan holistic releases that deliver value to users and business with each release.

 4.1.2 Sprint Planning